On Versailles, Kidney Stones, and Dissonance

 Part II: The Music of Chaos

-On the train back to Paris, I listened to Les Élémens (The Elements) by Jean-Féry Rebel, composed in 1737.
-The piece opens with Le Chaos — a radical movement that begins with every note of the D minor scale played at once: D, E, F, G, A, B, C.
+On the train back to Paris, I listened to Les Élémens (The Elements) by Jean-Féry Rebel.
+Composed in 1737, it opens with Le Chaos — a radical movement: every note of the D minor scale played at once.

 Discordant.
 Jarring.
 Magnificent.
 The four elements — earth, air, fire, water — colliding in primordial confusion.